abnormalstudent/GazeEstimation/README.md

 |:---------------------------------------|:-----------------------------:|:---------------------------:|:---------------|:----------------|
 | Spa-Net : 3Hourglass w/ BN + small DenseNet as the regressor              |              10 degrees angular error on XGaze dataset            |     750k/2.7               |       2 Mb     | 20ms on RTX 3060Ti   |

-It was slow, consumed a lot of memory (7.3Gb VRAM, where batch_size was 8) and had bad predictive abilities, though it gave me an idea to use even stronger feature extractor.
+This approach was slow, consumed a lot of memory (7.3Gb VRAM, where batch_size was 8) and had bad predictive abilities, though it gave me an idea to use even stronger feature extractor

 ### ResGaze